 The tour costs $220 NZD and includes a shuttle ride to your starting point, which is only 45 minutes from Wellington.
 You can also arrange a pick-up from the Wellington or the Upper Hutt Train Stations for an additional fee.

 All equipment and lunch are included.
 You just need to show up ready for the adventure of your lifetime!

 Related Read: If you’re based in the Wellington, check out the 12 best day trips from the city!

 - Where: On the North Island, in the east-central region called Hawke’s Bay.

 - Best for: Both beginners and experienced rafters.
 Anybody who is interested in history will also enjoy this area as guides provide commentary on the rafting tours.

 - Highlight: The river offers something for everyone, from easy Grade 2 sections to a Grade 5 technical rapid for a little adrenaline rush.

-If you’re a beginner or looking for a family-friendly adventure, this Scenic Raft Trip ob Mohaka River is an excellent choice.
-Prices start at $200 NZD including lunch, and starting times do vary day to day, so be sure to check when you book.
+For beginners or anyone looking for a family-friendly adventure, this Scenic Raft Trip on Mohaka River is an excellent choice.
+Prices start at $205 NZD including lunch, and starting times do vary day to day, so be sure to check when you book.

 On this 5-hour tour, you will float down the easier, Grade 2 rapids of the river.
 You’ll pass through a series of forests, admiring the native wildlife and bird song.